torabzadeh/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an assistant professor of remote sensing, working in Geomatics lab, [Bu-Ali Sina University](https://www.basu.ac.ir/), Iran.
+an assistant professor of remote sensing, working in Geomatics lab, [Bu-Ali Sina University](https://www.basu.ac.ir/), Iran.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I received my Ph.D. in remote sensing from the University of Zurich, my M.Sc. in photogrammetry from K.N.Toosi university in Tehran and my B.S. in surveying engineering from Isfahan University.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My academic work focuses on using lidar and imaging spectrometry for vegetation characterization, and the link between remote sensing data and changes in environment.
+My research relies on statistical and computational methods.